Translate your website?

 For more information, please see the Chinese SEO.

-Create an internet marketing brochure in Chinese that links essential products and services to your overseas pricing / online cart.
+Create an internet marketing brochure in Chinese, linking the essential products and services in the Chinese content to your overseas pricing / online cart.

-This approach is far better than creating a complete translation of internet content, provided you keep the descriptions to a minimum to avoid generating a significant overhead in translation maintenance.
+This approach is far better than creating a complete translation of internet content, provided you keep the descriptions to a minimum to avoid significant translation maintenance overhead.

-This option is not recommended unless you have an existing customer base in China that demands a site in Chinese.
+This option is not recommended unless you already have a customer base in China that requires a Chinese-language site.

 Remember that Chinese users have an automatic translation option in their browsers.